ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

   * defining module::

       module LocalPrelude
-        ( module Data.Text       as T           -- the entire module will be available via the alias , module Data.Text.Lazy  as TL (Text, fromStrict) -- only the two names specified will be available , module SOPPrelude (SOP) aliases (SOP) -- re-export SOP-the-alias _and_ SOP-the-constructor )
+        ( module Data.Text      () as T         -- The entire module will be available via the alias -- ..but only through the alias (level-0 names suppressed) , module Data.Text.Lazy    as TL (Text, fromStrict) -- Only the two names specified will be available via -- the alias, but everything will be available directly.
+        , module SOPPrelude (SOP) aliases (SOP) -- Re-export SOP-the-alias _and_ SOP-the-constructor )
       where
       import Data.Text